 It’s a hot summer’s day and you’re walking through the neighborhood.
-One section seems barren and the sun too strong, and then by stark contrast you turn onto a street with mature trees and beautiful dappled shade like as if the street were a Monet painting.
+One section seems barren and the sun too strong, and then, by stark contrast, you turn onto a street with mature trees and beautiful dappled shade as if the street were a Monet painting.

 There are numerous benefits to trees and you’ve probably heard the list repeated, but I’d like to point out the emotional benefit of trees.